david-nathan/SyntheticModelGeophysics/README.md

 # SyntheticModelGeophysics
-Jupyter Notebook for generating synthetic potential field response from Basin extension model
+Jupyter Notebook for generating synthetic potential field response from a dipping body